 Clause 3.11.11(a) requires the Ancillary Services report to set out the adequacy of quantities provided in the preceding year.
 In the context of LRRS, adequacy is determined by assessing whether the approved Ancillary Service Requirement for LRRS was met.

-The last IMO approved Ancillary Service Requirement for LRRS set in the 2013 Ancillary Service report was a quantity of 120MW to meet the standard that after a Single Contingency Event, frequency is to be maintained below 51 Hz.
-No over-frequency events above 51 Hz were recorded during 2013/14 or 2014/15.
+In terms of a quantity, the 2015 Ancillary Service report approved by, at that time, the IMO specified a requirement of 120MW to meet the standard that after a Single Contingency Event, frequency is to be maintained below 51 Hz.
+No over-frequency events above 51 Hz were recorded during 2015/16.